discrete-notes/discrete-notes.github.io/_posts/2022-10-19-mandatory attendance.md

 permalink: mandatory-attendance
 ---

-There has been a lot of discussion in the PODC/DISC community (but also more generally in CS), about the "conference culture": the fact that the main publications in our field are conference publications.
+There has been a lot of discussion in the CS research community the "conference culture": the fact that the main publications in our field are conference publications.
 This system has some bad effects, but changing it is challenging.

 In this post I would like to discuss just one bad aspect: traveling to conferences is bad for the climate.
-I propose to consider one modification to the system, which is to remove mandatory attendance to conferences when a paper is accepted.
+I propose to consider one modification to the system, which is to remove mandatory attendance, that is, the rule that one has to attend the conference to have the paper in the proceedings.
-I will summarize quickly the situation, and then try to discuss the issues of this proposition.
+I will summarize quickly the motivation and proposal, and then try to discuss the issues of this proposition.

 ## The carbon-recognition correlation

 Prestigious publications are crucial to us: it is the way to get a permanent job, to get funding, and to be recognized by the peers.
-In CS, the prestigious venues are the international conferences and attending international conferences very often involves flying.
+In CS, the prestigious venues are the international conferences, and attending international conferences very often involves flying.
 In other words, our system creates a correlation between recognition of our work and carbon emissions.